remarcmij/usingapis-qanda/week1/README.md

 - Exept setTimeout, is an asynchronous operation only provided by requesting data from somewhere else ?
 - What is the difference between (export / import) and (module.exports / require)? and does import or require work as $ get() ?
   (edited)

+### Asiye Gokalp

+Hello, How can we stop a setInterval in a promise?